Introduction to Multi-Armed Bandits: Adversarial bandits with expert advice

 The reduction defined above suggests a more general problem: what if experts can predict different arms in different rounds?
 This problem, called \emph{bandits with expert advice}, is one that we will actually solve.
 We do it for three reasons: because it is a very interesting generalization, because we can solve it with very little extra work, and because separating experts from actions makes the solution clearer.
 Formally, the problem is defined as follows:

-\begin{BoxedProblem}{Adversarial bandits with expert advice} Given: $K$ arms, $N$ experts, $T$ rounds.\\ In each round $t \in [T]$: \begin{OneLiners} \item[1.] adversary picks cost $c_t(a)$ for each arm $a$, \item[2.] each expert $e$ recommends an arm $a_{t,e}$, \item[3.] algorithm picks arm $a_t$ and receives the corresponding cost $c_t(a_t)$. \end{OneLiners} \end{BoxedProblem} The total cost of each expert is defined as $\cost(e) = \sum_{t\in [T]} c_t(a_{t,e})$.
-The goal is to minimize regret relative to the best expert (rather than the best action):
+\begin{BoxedProblem}{Adversarial bandits with expert advice} Given: $K$ arms, set $\mE$ of $N$ experts, $T$ rounds (all known).\\ In each round $t \in [T]$: \begin{OneLiners} \item[1.] adversary picks cost $c_t(a)\geq 0$ for each arm $a\in [K]$, \item[2.] each expert $e\in \mE$ recommends an arm $a_{t,e}$ (observed by the algorithm), \item[3.] algorithm picks arm $a_t\in [K]$ and receives the corresponding cost $c_t(a_t)$. \end{OneLiners} \end{BoxedProblem} The total cost of each expert is defined as $\cost(e) = \sum_{t\in [T]} c_t(a_{t,e})$.
+The goal is to minimize regret relative to the best \emph{expert}, rather than the best action:

-We focus on deterministic, oblivious adversary: the costs for all arms and all rounds are selected in advance.
-Further, we assume that the expert recommendations $a_{t,e}$ are also chosen in advance; in other words, experts cannot learn over time.
-The set of all experts is denoted $\Experts$.
+We focus on a deterministic, oblivious adversary: all costs $c_t(\cdot)$ are selected in advance.
+Further, we assume that the recommendations $a_{t,e}$ are also chosen in advance, \ie the experts cannot learn over time.

-We use the reduction in Algorithm~\ref{adv:alg:L8-reduction} to solve this problem.
-In fact, we will \emph{really} use the same reduction: the pseudocode applies as is!
-Our algorithm will have regret